JackSilburn/ATR2/README.md

 Important Points
 ---------------
-The 'CalendarView' API is primarily used to achieve the above.
-User's can alter the range of times retrieved by the request using the user interface.
+The 'CalendarView' API is primarily used to achieve the project goal.
+Users can alter the range of times retrieved by the request using the user interface.

 The CalendarView request is located in 'home.service.ts':

 .api('/me/calendarview?startdatetime=' + moment.utc(startParse.source._value).subtract(9.5, 'hours').format() + '&enddatetime=' + moment.utc(endParse.source._value).subtract(9.5, 'hours').format() + '&$top=1000')

-**note** the start time and end times are subtracted by 9.5.
-This is to convert the default returned format, UTC, to Darwin time.
+**note** the start time and end time are subtracted by 9.5.
+This is to convert the returned default format, UTC, to Darwin time.
 Also, the element '&$top=1000' defines how many events to return, the default being 10.

 Installation
 ------------

-Currently there are two ways to install this add-in and we're still experimenting with both.
+Currently, there are two ways to install this add-in and we are still experimenting with both.

 <b>1.
-Request Office administration to add account to add-in user group (preferred)</b> --still waiting for response 4 this
+Request Office administration to add account to add-in user group (preferred)</b> --still waiting for response for this

 This option is faster to carry out and also means multiple users can be added at once.
-This process involves contacting the Dialog IT Office administrator (Conan_lastName@dialog.com.au) and requesting the desired user email account(s) to be added to the valid user group for the ATR add-in.
+This process involves contacting the Dialog IT Office administrator (Conan_Chiles@dialog.com.au?) and requesting the desired user email account(s) to be added to the valid user group for the ATR add-in.
 The ATR add-in will now appear on the 'Message' tab of the 'New Email' ribbon as a clickable button.

 <b>2.
 Manual installation (not recommended)</b>

 This option is not preferred because it requires the user(s) Office account to be elevated to a higher license (E3), which are valuable and limited in supply.
 This is necessary because lower licences (E1) cannot add custom Outlook add-ins.
-Contact the Dialog IT Office administrator (Conan_lastName@dialog.com.au) and specify the user email accounts to be elevated to E3 licenses. <b>After completing this step a reinstallation of Office 365 is required.</b>
+Contact the Dialog IT Office administrator (Conan_Chiles@dialog.com.au?) and specify the user email accounts to be elevated to E3 licenses. <b>After completing this step a reinstallation of Office 365 is required.</b>

 To add the add-in:

       1. Open Outlook 2016 (desktop client).
       2. Click 'Store' on the 'Home' ribbon.
-      3. On the left navigation panel click 'My add-ins'.
+      3. On the left navigation panel. click 'My add-ins'.
-      4. Under 'Custom add-ins' click the drop down 'Add a custom add-in' and choose 'Add from file'.
+      4. Under 'Custom add-ins'. click the dropdown 'Add a custom add-in' and choose 'Add from file'.
       5. Navigate to 'P:\PROJECTS\Dialog Internal Projects\2018 Calendar Available Time\3.
 Joint Documents'.
       6. Select 'atr-manifest.xml' and press 'Open'.
       7. The ATR add-in will now appear on the 'Message' tab of the 'New Email' ribbon as a clickable button.